Pax Sinica: Qing dynasty

 The Qing dynasty of China heralded another period of Pax Sinica.
 At its peak, it ruled over the fourth largest empire territorially, constituting 9.87 per cent of the world's total land area.
-The High Qing era was a period of sustained peace, economic prosperity and territorial expansion.
+The High Qing era was a period of sustained population growth, economic prosperity and territorial expansion.
 The multicultural and multiethnic nature of the Qing dynasty was fundamental to the subsequent formation of the modern nationalist concept of Zhonghua minzu.
 As the rulers of the Qing dynasty were ethnic Manchu, this period of peace is also sometimes known as "Pax Manjurica".

-Possible return and obstacles

-A resurgence of the term has been observed in recent years, especially after 2010, as China has not been involved in any significant military conflict since the Sino-Vietnamese War in 1979.
-The rapid rise of the People's Republic of China is seen by some analysts as a possible return to Pax Sinica, as the economy of China continues to expand into the largest national economy in the world.
-A forecast by the British-based Centre for Economics and Business Research has stated that China is set to overtake the United States as the world's biggest economy by 2028, half a decade sooner than expected.

-China's economic development is tied to its large, working population and continuous, rapid industrialization, so much so that China has overtaken most Western nations in exports of finished goods and technological products.
-However, the aging of China's population could create challenging social issues, increase the risk of social instability, and limit its capabilities to act as a new global hegemon.
+Analogy For Modern China

+The People's Republic of China, in the immediate aftermath of the reforms of Deng Xiaoping, adopted a semi-free-market economy, and since then, has been a prominent and preeminent power when it comes to the manufacturing of cheaply made goods, with manufacturing making up 36.5% of China's total economy.
+This industrial growth, along with other economic and geopolitical factors, has contributed to China's rise as a significant global power.
+Some scholars have referred to this period of increasing Chinese influence as a new "Pax Sinica", while noting that the international landscape has also seen shifts in the relative influence of other major powers, including the United States, this phenomenon is referred to as the American decline.